wchnicholas/HARBS/README.md

-## ANALYSIS & PLOTTING FOR HA RBS DEEP MUTATIONAL SCANNING EXPERIMENTS
+## ANALYSIS FOR HA RBS DEEP MUTATIONAL SCANNING EXPERIMENTS
 This study aims to examine the functional sequence diversity and epistasis of influenza A virus hemagglutinin (HA) receptor-binding site (RBS).
 Deep mutational scanning experiment was performed for the HA RBS of two strains, namely A/WSN/33 (H1N1) and A/Hong Kong/1/1968 (H3N2).
 The experiment probed for the fitness effect of mutants that contain up to three amino-acid substitutions.

 ### FILE